 Your wedding can be a monumentally expensive life event, and one of the most important costs comes from perhaps the smallest items involved in the entire to-do: the rings.

 Both the engagement ring and wedding band can be pricey items with costs varying widely depending on the type of metal you choose and whether or not you include gemstones (and what their carat size is).
+If you keen to learn more about carats and what all the terminology means, then make sure you read our guide called ‘What Does CTW Mean?’

 When considering the price of a wedding band versus engagement ring, buyers usually have a LOT of questions, like…